-NOTES TO COMBINED FINANCIAL STATEMENTS-(Continued) December 31, 2004, 2003 and 2002, and March 25, 2005 and March 26, 2004 (unaudited)
+NOTES TO COMBINED FINANCIAL STATEMENTS-(Continued) December 31, 2004, 2003 and 2002, and

 (7) Fair Value of Financial Instruments

 The fair values of financial assets such as cash and cash equivalents, receivables and payables are equal to their carrying values.
 Mortgage Debt and Senior Mezzanine Debt approximate carrying values due to the generally variable rate terms of the debt.
 It is not practical to estimate the fair value of the Junior Mezzanine Debt due to the related party nature of the debt.